British and German warplanes intercept Russian spy jet flying over Baltic Sea

 Russian military aircraft regularly fly from mainland Russia to Kaliningrad and back, meaning that such encounters are fairly routine in the region.

 Germany handed over responsibility for Nato’s Baltic air policing mission to the UK earlier this month.
 Nato allies pitch in to protect the air space there because Lithuania, Latvia and Estonia do not have their own fighter jets.

+In March, a Russian aircraft was intercepted by RAF and German fighter jets near Estonian airspace in the first joint exercise between the two Nato allies.

+Two British and German Typhoon jets were scrambled when a Russian air-to-air refuelling aircraft failed to communicate with Estonian air traffic control.
+The MoD stressed the “routine” nature of the mission.

 More follows